pmichaillat/countercyclical-multiplier/README.md

 ## Data

-The folder `data` contains publicly available datasets obtained from the Bureau of Labor Statistics (BLS) and used to calibrate the model.
+The folder `data` contains the datasets used to calibrate the paper's model.
+The datasets are constructed by the Bureau of Labor Statistics (BLS) and are publicly available.
 The datasets describe the following labor market variables:

-* `CPS-UL-2012.txt` – Unemployment level from the Current Population Survey (CPS)
++ `CPS-UL-2012.txt` – Unemployment level from the Current Population Survey (CPS)
-* `CPS-UR-2012.txt` – Unemployment rate from CPS
++ `CPS-UR-2012.txt` – Unemployment rate from CPS
-* `MSPC-EMP-2012.txt` – Employment level from Major Sector Productivity and Costs (MSPC)
++ `MSPC-EMP-2012.txt` – Employment level from Major Sector Productivity and Costs (MSPC)
-* `MSPC-OUTPUT-2012.txt` – Output level from MSPC
++ `MSPC-OUTPUT-2012.txt` – Output level from MSPC
-* `JOLTS-JOLNF-2012.txt` – Job-opening level in the nonfarm business sector from the Job Opening and Labor Turnover Survey (JOLTS)
++ `JOLTS-JOLNF-2012.txt` – Job-opening level in the nonfarm business sector from the Job Opening and Labor Turnover Survey (JOLTS)
-* `JOLTS-TSRNF-2012.txt` – Total separation rate in the nonfarm business sector from JOLTS
++ `JOLTS-TSRNF-2012.txt` – Total separation rate in the nonfarm business sector from JOLTS
-* `CES-EMPNF-2012.txt` – Employment level in the nonfarm supersector from the Current Employment Survey (CES)
++ `CES-EMPNF-2012.txt` – Employment level in the nonfarm supersector from the Current Employment Survey (CES)
-* `CES-EMPPRIV-2012.txt` – Employment level in the private supersector from CES
++ `CES-EMPPRIV-2012.txt` – Employment level in the private supersector from CES
-* `CES-EMPGOV-2012.txt` – Employment level in the government supersector
++ `CES-EMPGOV-2012.txt` – Employment level in the government supersector
 from the CES

 The readme files `CES_README.txt`, `CPS_README.txt`, `MSPC_README.txt`, and `JOLTS_README.txt` provide details on the data.

 ## Code

-The results are produced with Matlab and Dynare code.
+The paper's results are produced with MATLAB and Dynare code.

 ### Dynare scripts

-The simulations of the New Keynesian model rely on a number of Dynare scripts, which are directly called by Matlab scripts.
+The simulations of the New Keynesian model rely on a number of Dynare scripts, which are directly called by MATLAB scripts.
 The Dynare scripts simulate the calibrated New Keynesian model in response to a given technology shock, with or without a public-employment response, for different underlying public-employment policies.
 The typical script is called `modelWxYZ.mod`, where

-* `W` = `NK` is there is no public-employment response, and `W` = `G` if there is a public- employment response simultaneously to the technology shock.
++ `W` = `NK` is there is no public-employment response, and `W` = `G` if there is a public- employment response simultaneously to the technology shock.
-* `x` = `m` if the technology shock is negative, and `x` = ` `  if the technology shock is positive.
++ `x` = `m` if the technology shock is negative, and `x` = ` `  if the technology shock is positive.
-* `Y` = `1`, `3`, `5`, `7`, `9`, `11`, `13`, `17`, `21` indicates the amplitude of the technology shock.
++ `Y` = `1`, `3`, `5`, `7`, `9`, `11`, `13`, `17`, `21` indicates the amplitude of the technology shock.
-* `Z` = `G` if the underlying government policy is to keep public employment at a constant level over time, and `Z` = `B` is the underlying government policy is to keep public employment at a constant fraction of private employment over time.
++ `Z` = `G` if the underlying government policy is to keep public employment at a constant level over time, and `Z` = `B` is the underlying government policy is to keep public employment at a constant fraction of private employment over time.

-### Matlab helper functions
+### MATLAB helper functions

-The Matlab scripts also call the following Matlab helper functions:
+The MATLAB scripts also call the following MATLAB helper functions:

-* `BLS.m` – Compute the average of key labor market variables in US data for the 2001–2011 period
++ `BLS.m` – Compute the average of key labor market variables in US data for the 2001–2011 period
-* `STEADYB.m` – Compute the steady state of the calibrated New Keynesian model
++ `STEADYB.m` – Compute the steady state of the calibrated New Keynesian model
-* `SETUPB.m` – Calibrate the parameters of the New Keynesian model, as summarized in Table 2
++ `SETUPB.m` – Calibrate the parameters of the New Keynesian model, as summarized in Table 2

-### Matlab scripts
+### MATLAB scripts

-The following Matlab scripts compute the simulations discussed in the article and plot the results.
-These Matlab scripts call the Dynare scripts that simulate the calibrated New Keynesian model in response to a given technology shock, with or without a public-employment response, when the underlying level of public employment is constant.
+The following MATLAB scripts compute the simulations discussed in the article and plot the results.
+These MATLAB scripts call the Dynare scripts that simulate the calibrated New Keynesian model in response to a given technology shock, with or without a public-employment response, when the underlying level of public employment is constant.

-* `plotirfdispeG.m` – Compute the impulse response functions to a positive technology shock with and without a public-employment response.
++ `plotirfdispeG.m` – Compute the impulse response functions to a positive technology shock with and without a public-employment response.
 Also compute the corresponding instantaneous multiplier.
 Impulse response functions are displayed in Figure 2.
 Instantaneous multiplier is displayed in Figure 4(a).
-* `plotirfdisprG.m` – Compute the impulse response functions to a negative technology shock with and without a public-employment response.
++ `plotirfdisprG.m` – Compute the impulse response functions to a negative technology shock with and without a public-employment response.
 Also compute the corresponding instantaneous multiplier.
 Impulse response functions are displayed in Figure 3.
 Instantaneous multiplier is displayed in Figure 4(b).
-* `plotcumulativeG.m` – Compute the cumulative multipliers corresponding to many technology shocks, both negative and positive.
++ `plotcumulativeG.m` – Compute the cumulative multipliers corresponding to many technology shocks, both negative and positive.
 Cumulative multiplier is displayed in Figure 5.

-The following Matlab script computes the cumulative multipliers that are discussed in Appendix B. This script calls the Dynare scripts that simulate the calibrated New Keynesian model in response to a given technology shock, with or without a public-employment response, when the underlying level of public employment is a constant fraction of private employment.
+The following MATLAB script computes the cumulative multipliers that are discussed in Appendix B. This script calls the Dynare scripts that simulate the calibrated New Keynesian model in response to a given technology shock, with or without a public-employment response, when the underlying level of public employment is a constant fraction of private employment.

-* `plotcumulativeB.m` – Compute cumulative multipliers when public employment is a constant fraction of private employment.
++ `plotcumulativeB.m` – Compute cumulative multipliers when public employment is a constant fraction of private employment.
 Cumulative multipliers are displayed in Figure B1.

 ## Software

 The results were obtained on a Mac running OS X Mountain Lion with the following software:

-* Matlab R2012a
++ MATLAB R2012a
-* Dynare 4.2.5
++ Dynare 4.2.5

 ## License

 The content of this repository is licensed under the terms of the MIT License.

+## Related Code

+The [Macroeconomic Model Database](https://www.macromodelbase.com) has developed [MATLAB and Dynare code](https://github.com/IMFS-MMB/mmb-rep/tree/master/NK_MI14) to reproduce Figure 2 and Figure 3.